sonofhypnos/PlotKelly/README.md

 # plotKelly

-This is just quick shell tool based on the hard work of the [PyManifold](https://github.com/bcongdon/PyManifold) project.
+This shell tool is based on the [PyManifold](https://github.com/bcongdon/PyManifold) project.
 Displays a plot on how much you should bet on a manifold market given a subjective crecedence range.
 The betsize is calculated through the kelly criterion.
 Quickly hacked together.
 If I am still using this in the future I might merge pull requests.